rezacsedu/Exchange_Rate_Forecasting/README.md

   - Current Account to GDP
   - Libor Rates (Interest Rates for GBP and USD)

-## Methodological approaches
+## Current methodological approaches
-We use the Autoregressive Integrated Moving Average (ARIMA) approach as a baseline.
-Besides, 4 different **DL** architectures: MLP Univariate, CNN Univariate, MLP Multivariate, and CNN Multivariate are trained as ARIMAS's counterparts.
+We use the Autoregressive Integrated Moving Average (ARIMA) as the baseline, along with 4 different **DL** architectures: MLP Univariate, CNN Univariate, MLP Multivariate, and CNN Multivariate are trained as its counterparts.

 ### Baseline: ARIMA
 To train the base econometric ARIMA model, we read the data and extracted the GBP series for univariate analysis.
 For the test set, I separated the last 50 observations of the data.
 We evaluated the model w.r.t RMSE.
 I observed a Test RMSE of 0.00643: the lower the RMSE, the better the prediction is.
 Further, the prediction vs actual comparison graph looks good: